Summer Undergrad Research Fellows in Chemistry

 The Summer Undergraduate Research Fellows in Chemistry (SURF-C) Program

-The Department of Chemistry offers a research experience program for both Princeton and non-Princeton undergraduate students who are currently or plan to major in Chemistry.
+The Department of Chemistry offers a research experience program for BOTH Princeton AND non-Princeton undergraduate students who are currently majoring or plan to major in Chemistry.

 For Princeton University Freshman and Sophomores: The Charles H. Leach, II Summer Scholars Program

-The application for the Charles H. Leach, II Summer Scholars Program is available by clicking here.
-The application will open on December 1 and will be due on February 15.
+The application for the Charles H. Leach, II Summer Scholars Program will open on December 1 and will be due on February 15.

 The Department of Chemistry offers a research experience program for Princeton freshmen and sophomores during the summer of 2023.
 The program is supported through the Charles Henry Leach, II Endowment Fund for Student Research in the Sciences.

 The eligible student must be an enrolled freshman or sophomore at Princeton University and have an interest in majoring in chemistry.